sprungknoedl/reputile/README.md

 The columns of the reputile format are:

-	source,domain,ip4,last,category,description
+	source,domain,ip,last,category,description

 The detailed description of each field is:

 * **source**: The name of the upstream source for this row
 * **domain**: The DNS domain name this row refers to. *Can be empty if not applicable*
-* **ip4**: The IPv4 address this row refers to. *Can be empty if not applicable*
+* **ip**: The IPv4 or IPv6 address this row refers to. *Can be empty if not applicable*
 * **last**: A UNIX timestamp (UTC) when this row was last refreshed or checked
 * **category**: A category identifier for this row.
 See [Categories][categories] for details.
 * **description**: A description for humans why this row is listed.
 Can be empty if not provided by upstream.